nathants/aws-exec/readme.md

 ## tradeoffs

-asynchronous invocation means that there is a low, but minimum, execution time for every invocation.
+asynchronous invocation means that there is a low, but minimum, execution time.

-to add command functionality that is fast and returns all results immediately, add to [api/](https://github.com/nathants/aws-exec/tree/master/backend/backend.go#L353) instead of [cmd/](https://github.com/nathants/aws-exec/tree/master/cmd).
+to add synchronous command that is fast and returns all results immediately, add to [api/](https://github.com/nathants/aws-exec/tree/master/backend/backend.go#L353) instead of [cmd/](https://github.com/nathants/aws-exec/tree/master/cmd).

 ## usage